yevheniiairapetian/r3play-client/README.md

 - Movies, anime, and TV series where the same actors are playing
 - Movies, anime, and TV series with the same IMDb Rating
 - Movies, anime, and TV series with the same Rotten Tomatoes Audience Rating
-- What to watch with the same genre
+- What to watch of the same genre
-- What to watch with the same release year
+- What to watch of the same release year
 ### Login view
 - Allows users to log in with a username and password
-- Uses user-friendly modals to show information
+- Uses user-friendly modal windows to show information
 - Uses input validation
 ### Signup view
 - Allows new users to register (username, password, email, date of birth)